[[cta]]

 - Commissions and bonuses across tiers may reduce overall profit margins.

-4. White Label Reseller Model
+D. White Label Reseller Model

-In the “White Label Reseller Model,” resellers purchase software and then rebrand it as their own product.
+In the “White Label Software Reseller Model,” resellers purchase software and then rebrand it as their own product.
 The original creator’s brand is hidden, and the end customer sees only the reseller’s branding.

 How do these models work?